Slvkttn/Single-Page-HTML-CV/README.md

 # Single-Page HTML CV

-This project is a "solution" to the project at [roadmap.sh](https://roadmap.sh/projects/single-page-cv)
+This project is a "solution" to the project at [roadmap.sh](https://roadmap.sh/projects/single-page-cv).
+I use a fictional character "John Jackson", who is a very dedicated and eager chef!

 ## Description & Requirements